 A lack of awareness about their unique health needs can also deter transgender people from being screened for certain cancers.
 Transgender men and women remain susceptible to cancers of reproductive organs that no longer match their gender identity, a 2015 editorial in The Lancet Oncology noted.
 People who undergo sex-reassignment surgery retain a small amount of tissue from their original reproductive organs.
 A trans woman, therefore, may be at risk for prostate cancer, while a trans man may retain a risk for ovarian cancer.
 But not all transgender people are adequately informed about these risks, potentially leading them to neglect standard screening tests.

 Compounding the problem, some health insurance plans don’t cover cancer screenings that don’t match an individual’s current gender identity, Newsweek magazine reported last year.
 Under such plans, a trans man, for example, may not be covered for a mammogram, although the situation is beginning to improve.

 Another factor, according to The Lancet, is that transgender people are more likely than the general population to smoke cigarettes and drink alcohol, and have a greater chance of contracting HIV and the human papillomavirus—all associated with greater risk for certain cancers.
 Transgender individuals also are more likely not to have health insurance, decreasing their access to effective health care, the NCTE has found.

-This article was originally published by Dana-Farber Cancer Research Center on May 16, 2017.
+This article was originally published on May 16, 2017, by Dana-Farber Cancer Institute.
 It is republished with permission.